-- 1. All Kansas district and appellate courts must comply with: - Orders of the Supreme Court and Chief Justice; - all COVID-19 Safety Directives of the Office of Judicial Administration; - any applicable order or guidance from local public health officials; - any orders issued by the Kansas Governor;

-- all guidelines available at https://covid.ks.gov/ad-astra-a-plan-to-reopen-kansas; - any applicable guidelines of the Occupational Safety and Health Administration; and - the guidelines from the Kansas Department of Health and Environment.
+- 2. All Kansas district and appellate courts, including those operating under 2020-PR-049, must comply with: - Orders of the Supreme Court and Chief Justice; - all COVID-19 Safety Directives of the Office of Judicial Administration; - any applicable order or guidance from local public health officials; - any orders issued by the Kansas Governor; - all guidelines available at https://covid.ks.gov/ad-astra-a-plan-to- reopen-kansas; - any applicable guidelines of the Occupational Safety and Health Administration; and - the guidelines from the Kansas Department of Health and Environment.